 South Africa and online teaching don’t go particularly well together unfortunately.
 The ESL industry has changed with it’s regard to the native English status of South Africa.
 In the past, South Africans were considered native English speakers but not any more.

 Even in a country like Thailand, South African teachers must now pass a TOEIC exam as the rainbow nation is not considered a native English speaking country anymore.
-For the small percentage of English South Africans who are actually native speakers this requirement is quite can see to be a bit unfair.
+For the small percentage of English South Africans who are actually native English speakers this requirement is a bit silly, but none the less it is required for employment.

 - Amazing Talker

 Fiverr is a global freelance marketplace where anyone can create a “gig” to sell.
 As a massive marketplace, we find that a lot of online teachers don’t realize that they can actually teach on Fiverr.

 While not as convenient as working for an online teaching company, going the freelance route does have it’s advantages.
 You’ll typically get paid a higher hourly rate and have more flexibility with your schedule.
 You’ll also only be teaching adults.

 The drawbacks are that you have to do all the proverbial heavy lifting.
 Managing class and the technology, the course material and feedback.
 Overall, if you’re willing to do the work, Fiverr is our top choice.

 Another viable option for South Africans is iTalki which is an online language exchange platform where you can offer to be a tutor or find one.
 Teachers earn money by charging per hour for their services and students get personalized instruction at much lower costs than traditional schools.